 - Every Ph.D. student is required to serve as a Teaching Assistant for a Food Science assigned course.
 Students who TA any other course will still have to fulfill the Food Science assigned course requirement. - 2.
 This requirement enables students to obtain experience as a Teaching Assistant for a Food Science course for one semester.
 During this period, the department will provide 1⁄4 time teaching assistantship and the Major Professor will pay 1⁄4 time research assistantship. - 3.
-Duties will primarily include laboratory teaching, grading of exams and term papers, and preparing for laboratory experiments (see Appendix 7) and may also involve some classroom teaching. - 4.
+General duties include laboratory teaching, grading of exams and term papers, and preparing for laboratory experiments (see Appendix 7) and may also involve some classroom teaching.
+However, Teaching assistants are required to follow the course instructor's guidelines for specific tasks to be completed for the course. - 4.
 During their first semester of study, Ph.D. students should fill out the details for TA assignment (see Appendix 7) and submit to the Graduate Coordinator.
 After consideration of the student's major area of research, and consultation with the Major Professor and the course instructor, the Graduate Committee will make the teaching assignment for the Fall and Spring semesters of the academic year and announce it in early Summer. - 5.
 During the semester serving as a Teaching Assistant, the student must register for FS 69700.
 The student is required to attend a week-long T.A.
 Orientation session the week before Fall classes start.
 See the Graduate Program Coordinator for details. - 6.
 The Graduate Chair will assign "Pass" or "Fail" grade with input from the course instructor who completes the T.A.
 Evaluation form, and students in the class in which the Teaching Assistant serves.